Dallas

-Strabismus is a condition in which a person's eyes are not aligned.
+Strabismus (stra·bis·mus) is a condition in which a person's eyes are not aligned.
 It is commonly called "crossed eyes" in the United States.
-Between 4 and 5% of people have strabismus.
-The condition usually develops in toddlers younger than 3.
 While one eye focuses, the child's other eye may turn inward or outward, up or down.
-If a child with strabismus stops using the affected eye, she may develop amblyopia (lazy eye), which can lead to vision loss.
+If a child with strabismus stops using the affected eye, they may develop amblyopia (lazy eye), which can lead to vision loss.

 Children and babies often cross their eyes, especially when they're tired.
 An obvious sign of strabismus is if your child has one eye that doesn't look straight ahead.
 A child with strabismus may turn her head or close one eye completely to look at you.
-Other signs of strabismus include:

 For most kids, the cause of strabismus is unknown, although more than half the time it is present either at, or shortly after, birth.
 This is known as congenital strabismus.
 Strabismus is almost always due to problems with neuromuscular control rather than muscle strength.

-A child's ability to focus, as well as her depth perception and eye muscle coordination all develop by 6 months of age.
+A child's ability to focus, as well as their depth perception and eye muscle coordination all develop by 6 months of age.
 By 9 months, the vision system is set.
 Any disruption to the system before approximately 4 years may result in strabismus.

 Strabismus can be hard to detect in some children, so all infants should have an eye exam by their first birthday.
 Signs of strabismus include crossed or misaligned eyes, double vision or a loss of depth perception.